grafana/agent/docs/flow/config-language/components.md

 In the previous example, the contents of the `local.file.target.content` expression must first be evaluated in a concrete value then type-checked and substituted into `prometheus.scrape.default` for it to be configured in turn.

+## Component Lifecycle
+Each time a River configuration file is reloaded or re-evaluated, Flow will:

+- Parse the provided configuration file.
+In case any errors are found, the Agent will continue using the last valid River configuration.
+- Parse and apply settings for predefined global blocks (like `logging`).
+- Create a graph of component relationships and validate it.
+- Create new components that weren't present in the last loaded configuration file.
+- Drop components that no longer exist in the new configuration file.
+- Update any pre-existing components whose arguments have changed.

 ## Error reporting
 Like in the case of syntax errors, River will also enrich component-related